 If you’re embarking on some cool culinary adventure, but you’ve found yourself stuck and wondering how long dry ice lasts, I’ve got the details you’re looking for.

 Dry ice, known in science class as solid carbon dioxide, is used across industries to transport multiple items that require a cold chain in the food and medical industry.
-No matter what you are planning to do with it, understanding its shelf-life is pretty important.

 There are a number of factors that will contribute to how long your piece of dry ice will last, mostly the temperature of your storage container and the volume of dry ice you have.